bbarres/bemisiaGen/README.md

 ## Citation
 You will soon be able to cite the related study:
-+ Taquet A., Jourdan-Pineau H., Simiand C., Grondin M., Barrès B.\* and Delatte H.\* [Distribution of invasive *versus* native whitefly species and their pyrethroid knock-down resistance allele in a context of interspecific hybridization. *Scientific Reports*.]()
++ Taquet A., Jourdan-Pineau H., Simiand C., Grondin M., Barrès B.\* and Delatte H.\* [Distribution of invasive *versus* native whitefly species and their pyrethroid knock-down resistance allele in a context of interspecific hybridization. *accepted in Scientific Reports*.]()

 If you want to use (some of) the code found on this page or if you want to cite this repository:
 + Benoit Barrès.
 [Supporting data and code for: Distribution of invasive *versus* native whitefly species and their pyrethroid knock-down resistance allele in a context of interspecific hybridization.
 Zenodo.](https://zenodo.org/badge/latestdoi/240797439)